Last updated August 01 2023

 A fun fact about the Eleonora’s falcon is that they time their breeding with the migration of passerines, which means that when exhausted little songbirds arrive along the shores of Amorgos, the Eleonora’s falcon will catch them as prey for their young chicks!
 How cool is that 😊.
 Check out this nice website for more info on the species, although not the Greek falcons.

 After Tholaria we hiked on an ancient mountain path that clearly had been used by the mountain village inhabitants for several hundreds of years.
 It was to me the most special path I hiked during my vacation in Greece, with several little discoveries along the way.
-We arrived in Langhada after about 1,5 hours of hiking in the baking sun, and we were longing for a break in the shade with good food and cold beverages.
+We arrived in Langada after about 1,5 hours of hiking in the baking sun, and we were longing for a break in the shade with good food and cold beverages.
 We had a delicious lunch at the café 25raki, where especially the homemade local bread was super soft and yummy!

 After having sat there and rested our feet and filling our stomachs, we set east and downhill back to Aigiali.